Alderman

 June 2016

-At the core of the University of Virginia’s central giving sites is Alderman: a highly-customizable and powerful parent theme.
-At its base, Alderman Core provides an incredibly flexible admin interface with a core set of modular UI elements that give the editorial team maximum amount of versatility and ease of use when creating or editing new content; drastically decreasing turnaround time for creating new pages while ensuring creative freedom.
+At the core of the University of Virginia's central giving sites is Alderman: a highly customizable and powerful parent theme.
+At its base, Alderman Core provides an incredibly flexible admin interface with a core set of modular UI elements.
+These elements give the editorial team maximum versatility and ease of use when creating or editing new content, drastically decreasing turnaround time for creating new pages while ensuring creative freedom.

-On the technical end, this theme is a carefully-tuned result of our site evolution.
+On the technical end, this theme is a carefully-considered result of our site's evolution.
 Using best practices in dependency management and performance optimization, Alderman is a powerhouse.
 Centralized modular elements within a core theme mean modification or feature expansion is a breeze.
-Useful shortcodes make SVG animations, mobile-ready background videos, and adding additional stylesheets or scripts almost too easy.
+Useful shortcodes make SVG animations, mobile-ready background videos, and adding additional stylesheets or scripts almost effortless.

-The front-end of all Alderman themes is built on Sass and jQuery, which is transpiled using Grunt.
-The back-end is built on PHP, while the APIs are built using Slim and Guzzle.
+The frontend of all Alderman themes is built on Sass and jQuery, which is transpiled into common JavaScript using Grunt.
+The backend is built on PHP, while the APIs are built using Slim and Guzzle.